clientinfo/UnityEditor-Utility/Readme.md

 ## Features

-- **Fixes Animation Controller Layer List Jumping**: Prevents the layer list from jumping back to the top after adding a new layer to a animator controller, allowing for easier renaming and management of new layers.
+- **Fixes Animation Controller Layer Jumping**: Prevents the layer list from jumping back to the top after adding a new layer to a animator controller, allowing for easier renaming and management of new layers.
-- **Fixes Parameter List Jumping**: Prevents the Parameterlist from jumping back to the top after adding a new Parameter to the animator controller, allowing for easier renaming and management of new Parameters.
+- **Fixes Parameter Jumping**: Prevents the Parameterlist from jumping back to the top after adding a new Parameter to the animator controller, allowing for easier renaming and management of new Parameters.
 - **Set Default Weight**: Automatically sets the default weight of new layers in the animation controller to 1.0.

 ## Note